Blotch3D/Blotch3D/README.md

-RGBA textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText, BlGraphicsDeviceManager\#DrawTexture, and BlGuiControl) or any MonoGame 2D drawing methods (by use of MonoGame's SpriteBatch class) will always correctly show the things behind them according to the pixel's alpha channel.
-Just be sure to call those methods after all other 3D things are drawn in FrameDraw.
+RGBA textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText, BlGraphicsDeviceManager\#DrawTexture, and BlGuiControl) or any MonoGame 2D drawing methods (for example, by use of MonoGame's SpriteBatch class) will always correctly show the things behind them according to the pixel's alpha channel.
+Just be sure to call those methods after all other 3D things are drawn.

-But 3D translucent textures, like a translucent texture applied to a sprite, may require special handling.
+But translucent textures applied to a 3D sprite may require special handling.

-If you simply apply the RGBA texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they are drawn before anything farther away because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
+If you simply apply the RGBA texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they happen to be drawn *before* anything farther away because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
 Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid